-Lastly, you can use an infamous trick – increase the graphics settings in the games you play.
-This increases the load on your GPU and increases GPU usage.
+Lastly, you can use an infamous trick – increase the graphics settings in your games.
+This increases the load on your GPU and increases usage.

 You’ll lose a few frames.
 But you’ll get a much smoother experience thanks to more stable frame times.

 Random-access memory, or RAM for short, stores all the important data your computer needs in a super-fast cache.

 Textures, lighting, and other important data travel from your HDD or SSD to your RAM.
 It then goes to the CPU.
 The CPU recognizes the data and sends it to your GPU to be processed and output on your display.